hardkiller2565123123/Borderlands-online-Backend-server/README.md

 * 🟡 Presence services
 * 🟡 Quest services
 * 🟡 Additional backend service reconstruction
+* ❌ Entering gameplay
+* ❌ Fully playable game sessions

 The client can currently progress through the reconstructed authentication, lobby, character, and game-server communication paths.

+**It does not currently transition into a playable in-game session.**

-Remaining backend systems are still being researched and implemented before the game can be considered fully restored.
+The remaining backend/game-session systems are still being researched and implemented before the game can be considered playable.

 ## How It Works